raviusit/up42/charts/README.md

-# MinIO Helm Chart with Terraform
+# S3www and MinIO Helm Chart with Terraform

-This repository contains a Helm chart and Terraform configuration for deploying MinIO on a Kubernetes cluster, specifically tested with a local Kind cluster.
+This repository contains a Helm chart and Terraform configuration for deploying S3www and MinIO on a Kubernetes cluster, specifically tested with a local Kind cluster.

 ## 🧰 Prerequisites